MikeLuu99/justwrite-text-editor/README.md

 ## Description

-Focused Text Editor is a unique writing tool designed to boost productivity by eliminating distractions.
+"Just Write" Text Editor is a unique writing tool designed to boost productivity by eliminating distractions.
 It forces users to focus on their writing by "locking" them into the editor for a set amount of time.
-If users attempt to switch tabs or leave the application, they risk losing their work.
+If users attempt to switch tabs or leave the application, they risk losing their works.

 ## Features